Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 BE KIND TO OUR EYES.

-Our kids as well as us adults, can get quite wrapped up in our laptops, computers, or Playstations and we can overlook the fact that our eyes will ultimately suffer.
+Our kids, as well as we adults, can get quite wrapped up in our laptops, computers, or Playstations, and we can overlook the fact that our eyes will ultimately suffer.

 LIGHT AND EYES!

-Too much gazing at the light emanating from our screens can tire our eyes and in hand even though we have had a good night’s sleep, our eyes would have paid dearly.
+Too much gazing at the light emanating from our screens can tire our eyes, and even though we have had a good night’s sleep, our eyes would have paid dearly.

 TIRED EYES!